the-carlisle-group/APL2XL/APLSource/DevGuide.md

 ## Intent
 The purpose of this document is to enable collaborative and open-source contributions to this project.
-Collaborators should be familiar with the StyleGuide and the DevChecklist before contributing.
+Collaborators should be familiar with using `APL2XL` and OOXML before contributing.
+See the [README](../README.md) for more information about `APL2XL` usage.
+See the [DevGuide](./DevGuide.md) and the [StyleGuide](./StyleGuide.md) for more help getting started.

 ## Contents